 Ypres Flanders, Belgium Travel Guide

 Beer plays an integral role, as an ingredient in cooking and as a meal pairing.
-The region's history, with agricultural roots, shapes its comforting and robust culinary identity.
+The region's history, with agricultural roots, influences its comforting and robust culinary identity.
 Ingredients include potatoes, mussels, endive, asparagus, various meats, and seafood.
 Flavors are rich, savory, often with hints of sweetness.

-Lunch is typically 12:00 PM - 2:00 PM.
+Lunch is usually 12:00 PM - 2:00 PM.
 Dinner begins around 6:00 PM or 6:30 PM, with kitchens often closing by 9:00 PM or 10:00 PM in Ypres.

 Dinner reservations are recommended, especially on weekends.
 Service is generally good.
 Tipping is customary for good service (round up or 5-10%), though a service charge is often included.